tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Unfettered Minion, Wand of

-(Quick action – recharge: 11+)
+Quick Action

-When you use this wand, a creature who is at least somewhat subservient to you gains a +1 bonus to melee attacks and damage until the end of the battle (champion: +2 bonus).
+_Recharge 11+:_ When you use this wand, a creature who is at least somewhat subservient to you gains a +1 bonus to melee attacks and damage until the end of the battle (champion: +2 bonus).

 **Quirk:** Switches unexpectedly into "evil mastermind" tone of voice.